 In some cases, you are not going to have a choice.
 You may walk into a room one day and the cat may no longer be living.
 This was the case with Mary.
-She was playing at 3 pm in the afternoon and at 8 pm, we realized she has passed away.
+She was playing at 3 pm and at 8 pm, we realized she had passed away.
 There really was no indication she was not doing well.

-If you have a cat that is sick and approaching the end of life, your veterinarian should help you make the decision about whether your cat will be able to pass naturally in your home.
+If you have a cat that is sick and approaching the end of life, your veterinarian should help you decide whether your cat will be able to pass naturally in your home.
 In some cases, your cat may suffer and that would not be something that I would want for my cats.

-I have a wonderful vet and she was a great source of knowledge support though out the later years of their life.
+I have a wonderful vet and she was a great source of knowledge and support throughout the later years of their life.
 She helped us understand what our cat was experiencing and what our options were.

 When a cat is getting sick the signs are usually there.
 It may take some time for you to notice the differences and you could see a quick decline in your cat’s health.
 Here are some of the signs you will see in your cats as they approach the end of their life.